weibocom/rill-flow/README.md

 ## Overview

-Rill Flow is a high-performance and scalable distributed workflow orchestration service, originally designed to tackle the complexities and high concurrency demands of video processing workflows in the Weibo video business context.
-Key features of Rill Flow include user-friendliness, high concurrency, and low latency, which are essential for efficient task management.
-Currently, Rill Flow is extensively utilized in Weibo's video publishing and transcoding operations, handling tens of millions of tasks daily and supporting core processes of the video services.

-Additionally, with the widespread adoption of Large Language Models (LLMs), Rill Flow has undergone optimizations based on cloud-native architecture and adapted for LLMs through plugin integration.
-This enhancement significantly improves scalability, enabling swift support for AI-generated content (AIGC) workflow integration.
+Rill Flow is a high-performance, scalable distributed workflow orchestration service with the following core features:

+- High performance: Supports the execution of tens of millions of tasks per day, with task execution latency less than 100ms
+- Distributed: Supports the orchestration and scheduling of heterogeneous distributed systems
+- Ease to use: supports visual process orchestration and plug-in access
+- Cloud native: Supports cloud native container deployment and cloud native function orchestration
+- AIGC: supports rapid integration of LLM model services

 ## QuickStart

-### Tool Preparation
+### Environment Preparation

 Before you begin, ensure that the following tools are installed: